0x1eef/test-cmd.rb/README.md

 test-cmd.rb is a Go-inspired, object-oriented interface for running commands on UNIX-like systems, in the spirit of Go's `os/exec`.
-A command is built with `cmd` and `argv`, then spawned so its stdout and stderr streams, process ID, and exit status are captured with a background thread.
-Predicates like `success?`, `alive?`, and `command_not_found?`, plus `success`/`failure` callbacks and `kill!`, cover the common cases with a small, dependency-free API.
+A command is built up and then spawned so its standard output and error streams, process ID, and exit status are captured in the background.
+Predicates, callbacks, and process control cover the common cases with a small and dependency-free API.

 ## Install